toreylittlefield/React-Prettier-Airbnb-Eslint-Config-Setup/README.md

 Therefore `src` will be your base path for the imports.
 Otherwise you can modify the configuration above to fit your project's needs.

-`"exclude": ["node_modules", "**/node_modules/*"],` line allows to to exclude node modules from these from type checking & and Intellisense stuff in VS Code.
-See more details about setuping up a jsconfig in the VS Code docs: [Working with JavaScript](https://code.visualstudio.com/docs/nodejs/working-with-javascript#_writing-jsconfigjson)

 ##### Another Simple Example:
 ```
 {